 What the USDA is really looking for is a 7.0 log10 relative reduction in bacteria.
 That is, a reduction that ensures that out of every 10,000,000 bacteria living on that turkey to start, only one will survive.

-Take a look at this simplified chart I drew using data from the USDA's guide.
+Take a look at this simplified chart I drew using data from a USDA guide.

 Pasteurization Time for Poultry With 5% Fat Content (7-log10 lethality)